Updated June 2026

 Health risks associated with asbestos

 Asbestos products can pose a serious risk to our health if not handled with care.
-When asbestos containing material is broken, fibres can become airborne, and when inhaled, they can get trapped in our lungs and cause asbestos related diseases such as mesothelioma, lung cancer, and other respiratory illnesses.
+When asbestos-containing material is broken, fibres can become airborne, and when inhaled, they can get trapped in our lungs and cause asbestos-related diseases such as mesothelioma, lung cancer, asbestosis, and other respiratory illnesses.

 Seek professional advice when dealing with asbestos-containing materials